SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Memory/ReadMe.txt

-This Folder contains the Foundation::Time source code.
+This Folder contains the Foundation::Memory source code.